 On January 3, 2023, the Company launched its Vigoride 5 OSV to low-earth orbit aboard the SpaceX Transporter-6 mission.
 The mission is ongoing and the Vigoride 5 OSV is maneuvering under its own power in low-earth orbit.
-While Vigoride 5 is carrying two customer payloads, the primary mission objective is to test the spacecraft on orbit, learn from any issues that are encountered and implement lessons learned on future Vigoride vehicles and missions.
+The primary mission objective is to test the spacecraft on orbit, learn from any issues that are encountered and implement lessons-learned on future Vigoride vehicles and missions.
+The mission also supported two customers: the Qosmosys Zeus-1 payload which was deployed on orbit on May 10, 2023, and Caltech's Space Solar Power Demonstrator project, a hosted payload for which the Vigoride 5 continues to provide thrusting maneuvers and on-orbit support, including providing data, communication, commanding and telemetry, and resources for optimal picture taking and solar cell lighting.